Quanticol/mela/README.md

-# mela
-MELA: Modelling in Ecology with Location Attributes
+# MELA: Modelling in Ecology with Location Attributes